HathiTrust - Overview & Strategic Directions

 Thursday, Sept.
 21st

-The University Archives is pleased to announce a new exhibit opening this week in the South Lobby/East Wing of Green Library, highlighting its vibrant collection of Stanford student publications.
-An online exhibit sharing these same titles and more can be accessed via exhibits.stanford.edu/stanford-pubs.
+The University Archives is pleased to announce a new exhibit opening this week in the South Lobby/East Wing of Green Library, highlighting its vibrant collection of materials documenting queer history at Stanford.
+An online exhibit sharing these same titles and more can be accessed via exhibits.stanford.edu/queer.

 The East Asia Library, together with the Center for East Asian Studies, has recently concluded its review of applicants for the 2017-2018 cycle of travel grant funding, the last year of its four-year funding cycle.
 All grant recipients from the past four years are listed below.